Survey calibration for causal inference: a simple method to balance covariate distributions: Proposed approaches

-Note that the elements of $\bA^1$ sum up to the selected $\alpha$ orders of the quantiles as $n \to \infty$ (though for small sample sizes, they may not sum up to the specified alpha).
-As a result, the propensity score weights balance the $\alpha$ orders of the treatment and control groups and, as shown in \cite{harms2006calibration}, the $\alpha$ quantiles of the selected variables.
+Alternatively, the logistic function \eqref{eq-logistic-a} can be used.
+Note that the elements of $\bA$ for treatment group will sum up to the selected $\alpha$ orders of the quantiles as $n_1 \to \infty$ (though for small sample sizes, they may not sum up to the specified $\alpha$).
+As a~result, the propensity score weights balance the $\alpha$ orders of the treatment and control groups and, as shown in \cite{harms2006calibration}, the $\alpha$ quantiles of the selected variables.